 Many groups in DC and nationwide share in our work and values.
 The Public Liaison Committee develops and nurtures relationships with Democratic Party groups, the legislative branches of government, and like-minded progressive organizations.
 Members of this committee are encouraged to introduce new partnerships that help us improve our internal and external work toward social, racial, and economic justice.

-The Public Policy Committee and Political Action (PPC) is the political arm of the WNDC.
+The Public Policy and Political Action Committee (PPC) is the political arm of the WNDC.
 The PPC provides the direction and historic context of today’s social and economic justice challenges.
-The PPC vets local and national candidates and creates strategies to Get Out the Vote and protect our elections.
 PPC also develops and advocates for democratic policy positions through interactions with candidates, media figures and partnering with like-minded groups.

 The Visual Arts and Museum Affairs Committee (VAMA) is responsible for the furnishings, and the visual and decorative arts collection; decides how to install the permanent collection to

 safely and securely exhibit our most valuable works for members and visitors; hangs exhibitions of local artists quarterly; and manages the restoration and preservation of the Whittemore House.
 VAMA is a wonderful way to learn about the history of our celebrated 1894 mansion and its exceptional furnishings.